I was deep in the woods and the trees were casting a cold shadow over the ground.

 A hand, old, wrinkled and greyish popped up through a vortex that had formed at the centre of the swirling mess of leaves and earth.

-This was followed by an arm and then the bald head of an ancient person.
-Grey skin and in places bones showing where there should have been flesh.
+This was followed by an arm and then the bald, boney head of a strange figure.
+He had grey skin and in places bones showing where there should have been skin.
 It clambered out of the edifice.

 My heart was not racing though and my palms were not sweaty, for I knew exactly who he was.